 License Zero allows developers to set a price for changing the

-LICENSE terms for their contributions to a project to those of The Charity Public License (Charity).
+LICENSE terms for their contributions to a project to those of The Blue Oak Model License.
 This is called “relicensing”.

-Charity is a highly permissive open source software license, much like The MIT License and the two-clause BSD license, but easier to read and more legally complete.
-It gives everyone who receives a copy of your software permission under copyright and patent law to use it and built with it in any way they like, as long as they preserve your license information in copies they give to others and refrain from suing users of your project for violating patents on it.
+The Blue Oak Model License is a highly permissive open source software license, much like The MIT License and the two-clause BSD license, but easier to read, more legally complete, and even more permissive.
+It gives everyone who receives a copy of your software permission under copyright and patent law to use it and built with it in any way they like, as long as they preserve your license information in copies they give to others.

 The relicense agreement sets out the terms of agreement between a contributor and a sponsor paying to relicense their contributions.
 When a sponsor pays the price, Artless Devices signs the relicense agreement with the sponsor on the contributor’s behalf, as their agent.